 - 1. After your child returns home, he/she will be asked to complete any questionnaires he/she did not have time to complete during installation of the data collection system into the vehicle.
-Once your child has completed all of the online questionnaires, he/she will receive his/her first payment of \$100 via a mailed check. - 2.
-Drive as he/she normally would for the duration of his/her enrollment. - 3.
-If your child is in a crash while in the study, we ask that your child do five things (in the following order): - a.
+Once your child has completed all of the online questionnaires, he/she will receive his/her first payment of \$100 via direct deposit or check. - 2.
+Drive as he/she normally would for one year. - 3.
+If your child is in a crash while in the study, we ask that your child do six things (in the following order): - a.
 Seek emergency help the way that he/she normally would. - b.
-If possible, press an incident button that is located near the rear view mirror to describe the incident.
+As soon as it is safe, press an incident button that is located near the rear view mirror to describe the incident.
 The system will then record your child's brief description.
 He/she will know the button is working if the red light comes on when he/she presses it. - c.
-Call us at (919) 388-3424 to notify us as soon as it is safe to do so. - d.
+Call us at 812-855-3908 to notify us as soon as it is safe to do so. - d.
 Allow a member of the research team to interview him/her about the crash if we decide that your child's crash should be investigated in more detail.
-This interview would ideally take place soon after the crash, but only when your child is comfortable and able to do so.
+This interview would ideally take place soon after the crash, but only when your child is comfortable and able to do so. - e.
+Assist the research team to access and inspect your child's vehicle as soon as the police are finished with it, regardless of where it may be located. - f.

-- e.
 Allow us to have access to the police accident report, if any, which results from the crash. - 4.
 We will make an appointment with your child to collect the driving data from the vehicle about once every 3 to 6 months.
 These appointments will typically take about 15 minutes, but could take up to one hour depending on what needs to be done.
 They will be scheduled to take place at a location that is convenient for your child such as his/her home, work, school, or at a local shopping mall.
 Your child will not need to be in the vehicle when the data are collected, but he/she will need to provide us with access to the trunk or interior of the vehicle.
 As mentioned above, we also will collect data from the vehicle after a crash, either at a place of your child's choosing or where the vehicle was towed. - 5.
-If your child is enrolled in the study at the time of his/her 18th birthday, we will contact him/her to change from an informed assent form to an informed consent form. - 6.
-Let us know if you or your child notices any unusual warning light activity, for example, warning lights that go on or off. - 7.
-While your child is in the study, we ask that he/she not drive the vehicle into any areas where cameras are not allowed, including any international border crossings. - 8.
+If your child is enrolled in the study at the time of his/her 18th birthday, we will contact him/her to change from an informed assent form to an informed consent form.

+- 6. While your child is in the study, we ask that he/she not drive the vehicle into any areas where cameras are not allowed, including any international border crossings and military installations. - 7.
 If we notice a new person driving the vehicle, we may contact your child to find out if your child has already asked them about participating in the study.